 A handwritten letter is a perfect way to show someone that you care.

-A good handwritten letter can be just what some people need – something simple yet special enough from time to time; it’s thoughtful; it feels personal because no two handwriting are alike; there’s nothing more satisfying than receiving a handmade gift!
+A good handwritten letter can be just what some people need – something simple yet special enough; it’s thoughtful; it feels personal because no two notes are alike; there’s nothing more satisfying than receiving a handmade gift!

 Handwritten Letters Can’t Be That Easy